ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 either sent or received a REGISTER_DATAGRAM_CONTEXT Capsule with the same Context ID.
-However, due to reordering, an endpoint that receives a DATAGRAM frame with an unknown Context ID MUST NOT treat it as an error, it SHALL instead drop the DATAGRAM frame silently, or buffer it for a short while in hopes of receiving the corresponding REGISTER_DATAGRAM_CONTEXT Capsule.
+However, due to reordering, an endpoint that receives a DATAGRAM frame with an unknown Context ID MUST NOT treat it as an error, it SHALL instead drop the DATAGRAM frame silently, or buffer it temporarily while awaiting the corresponding REGISTER_DATAGRAM_CONTEXT Capsule.

+Endpoints MUST NOT register the same Context ID twice on the same stream.
+This also applies to Context IDs that have been closed using a CLOSE_DATAGRAM_CONTEXT capsule.
+Clients MUST NOT register server-initiated Context IDs and servers MUST NOT register client-initiated Context IDs.
+If an endpoint receives a REGISTER_DATAGRAM_CONTEXT capsule that violates one or more of these requirements, the endpoint MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

 ## The CLOSE_DATAGRAM_CONTEXT Capsule {#close-capsule}